 Similarly, research also found that whey and casein protein reduce cholesterol in 36 healthy adults.

 There are many health benefits of maintaining low levels of LDL cholesterol including avoiding complications that are caused by cholesterol.
-If you are unsure of what to consume and what to avoid, you can always consult dieticians or nutritionists.
+If you are unsure of what to consume and what to avoid, you can always consult a specialist.

 Okadoc now offers virtual consultation with trusted doctors and hospitals.
 Learn more here!